Deriving Tsallis entropy from non-extensive Hamiltonian within a statistical mechanics framework: Connection with non-extensive thermodynamic quantities

 which was introduced in \cite{TSALLIS1998534} with a new definition of the probability called the escort probability given by

-Interestingly, if one carefully looks at the \eqref{U_q_esscort} and \eqref{U_q_effective}, it turns out that they both are written in terms of the same phase-space density matrix.
-In other words, the effective phase-space density and escort phase-space density are equivalent in defining internal energy: \(\sigma_q \,=\, \sigma_q '\).
+Interestingly, if one carefully looks at the \eqref{U_q_esscort} and \eqref{U_q_effective}, it turns out that they both are written in terms of the same phase space density matrix.
+In other words, the effective phase space density and escort phase space density are equivalent in defining internal energy: \(\sigma_q \,=\, \sigma_q '\).
 This constraint for defining internal energy has been widely applied in various fields using the MSE method.